tpf-concurrent-benchmarks/grid_search_scala/README.md

 ### Remote deployment

-`make build server` builds the docker images on the server.

-`make deploy server` deploys the system on the server.
+`make deploy_remote` builds and deploys the system on the server.

 There are make scripts to tunnel the services such as: `tunnel_rabbitmq`, `tunnel_graphite`, `tunnel_cadvisor`, `tunnel_grafana`